Buying a used electric car

 Along with the obvious green credentials, there are many plus points to buying a second-hand electric car, including:

-• Performance – EVs are surprisingly speedy, thanks to the instant power and torque of their electric motor.
-They’re ideal for zipping around town.
+EVs have good acceleration, thanks to the instant power and torque of their electric motor.
+They’re ideal for driving around town.

-• Smoothness – EVs are far smoother than petrol or diesel cars and can feel more luxurious due to how quiet and refined they are.
-If you hate the sound and vibration of old diesels, they’re worth looking into.
-This includes older models.
+EVs are far smoother than petrol or diesel cars and can feel more luxurious due to how quiet and refined they are.
+If you hate the sound and vibration of old diesels, this could be another reason to look into used EVs, even older models.

 What are the disadvantages of buying a used electric car?